“where hope is made tangible”

 Director of Hope Place

-Kristy always dreamed of being a missionary overseas as a young girl.
-This dream has become reality, only she didn’t need to move across the ocean!
-Kristy worked with refugees and immigrants teaching English through Jefferson County Public Schools and as a psychotherapist at the Survivors of Torture Recovery Center.
-She quickly knew that “welcoming the nations & sharing the gospel” was her calling.
+Kristy worked with refugees and immigrants teaching English through Jefferson County Public Schools and as a psychotherapist at the Survivors of Torture Recovery Center before coming to Hope Place.
 Now as the Director of Hope Place, Kristy is committed to offering trauma-informed care with an extra dose of love to everyone who enters & to make an eternal difference in the lives of those who live in the neighborhood.

 Lindsay has lived among and served refugees in the Beechmont area of Louisville for fifteen years.
 She desires to see others discover their worth, grow in healthy relationships, and build deeper community.